-DH and I headed into hospital for 11 am on the 25th to be induced.
-It was still a madhouse there (hence why they delayed me from going in on the Tuesday afternoon, as originally scheduled!), but they managed to get me a room and settled me in to wait.
+DH and I headed into the hospital at 11.00 am on the 25th to be induced.
+It was still a madhouse there (hence why they delayed me from going in on a Tuesday afternoon, as originally scheduled!), but they managed to get me a room and settled me in to wait.

-They told me at one point that they would do an inspection at 8:30 pm to check my progress.
+They told me at one point that they would inspect at 8:30 pm to check my progress.
 Around 5:30 pm, I requested the morphine shot, but I was 7 cm dilated by that stage, so couldn’t have it.
-Back onto the fitball and back to DH massaging my back, no other pain relief requested.
-At 6 pm, my midwife went off to have a dinner break, and told me she’d be back in half an hour to see take back over.
+Back onto the fit ball and back to DH massaging my back, no other pain relief requested.
+At 6 pm, my midwife went off to have a dinner break and told me she’d be back in half an hour to see take back over.

 I feel so lucky to have had such a wonderful birth – my midwife was just wonderful and her student was equally wonderful.
 And DH was just as supportive and assertive as I thought he would be.
 I’ve been told though, given how fast this labour happened, even if it was induced, when number 2 comes along, I’d better be getting to the hospital the moment anything starts!!!